rocicorp/diff-server/demo/client/README.md

 ## Setup

 1. Do all the setup for the [CLI demo](../replicant)
+2. `yarn install`
-2. (You're not going to like this bit): `go install github.com/aboodman/ivan`
+3. (You're not going to like this bit): `go get github.com/aboodman/ivan && go install github.com/aboodman/ivan`

 ## Run